 Drug Quantity Management Program

 Your plan also includes quantity limits for certain prescription drugs to support safety.
-Prescription drugs that require quantity level limits will have a QLL symbol next to their name on your formulary.
+These drugs will be noted on your formulary.
 If your prescription is written for more than the allowed quantity, your pharmacy will only fill up to the allowed amount.
 Your doctor can request an exception to quantity limits by calling the number on your Capital BlueCross member ID card.

 Generic Substitution Program

 Your benefits may include a mandatory or restrictive generic substitution program to help you save money and control drug costs.
 Under the mandatory program, your pharmacy may replace a brand-name drug with a generic one.
 If you request the brand-name one, you will be charged the brand-name cost share plus the cost difference between the generic and brand-name medication.

 Under the restrictive program, your doctor can write Brand Medically Necessary on your prescription.
 In this case, you will only be charged the brand-name cost share.
 However, if you request a brand-name drug when a generic is available, you will be charged the brand-name cost share plus the cost difference between the generic and brand-name medication.
 Check your plan highlight sheet or Certificate of Coverage to see if either program applies to your plan.

 AllianceRx Walgreens Prime serves as your plan’s specialty drug pharmacy.
 If you need a specialty drug to manage your unique health condition, a patient care coordinator from AllianceRx Walgreens Prime will work with a team of pharmacists, nurses, your doctor, and Capital BlueCross to give you personalized care that helps best manage your needs.
 Your services include: